vxst/la-llama3/README.md

 So God created mankind in his own image, in the image of God he created them; male and female he created them.
 ```

 Is generated from

 ```
 So God created mankind in his own image, in the image of God
 ```

-With 2 bit K cache!
+With 2 bit K cache and 4 bit V cache!